mammadu/Body-transformation-101/README.md

   - Fat is important for hormone production
   - It is recommended to get around 15% - 30% of your caloric intake from fat
 - Carbohydrates
-  - Carbohydrates are a source of quicky energy for your body.
+  - Carbohydrates are a source of quickly energy for your body.
 This is particularly import in explosive activities like weightlifting.
   - Once you have determined your protein and fat needs, fill the rest of your daily calories with carbohydrates.

 ###### Micronutrients